The Americans killed or missing after Hamas attacks on Israel

 These are just some of the Americans killed, kidnapped or feared missing following the attacks launched by Hamas militants on Israel over the last four days.

-President Joe Biden confirmed on Tuesday that at least 14 US citizens are known to have died in the violence, while an unknown number are believed to have been take hostage by Hamas militants.
+The State Department confirmed the death toll of US citizens had risen to 22 people on Wednesday.
+An unknown number are believed to have been take hostage by Hamas militants.

-“We also know that American citizens still remain unaccounted for, and we are working with Israeli officials to obtain more information as to their whereabouts,” he said in a statement on Monday.
+“We also know that American citizens still remain unaccounted for, and we are working with Israeli officials to obtain more information as to their whereabouts,” Biden said in a statement on Monday, when the confirmed toll was at 14.

 “While we are still working to confirm, we believe it is likely that American citizens may be among those being held by Hamas.”